You've Never Seen Open Roads Quite Like This

 4. Hwy.
 42 to Northport

-Wind your way up the peninsula's most famous highway, then take spurs like Garrett Bay Road to stick near the shoreline and under the canopy of trees before hitting the looping curves of the famous road near the northern tip of the Door Peninsula before getting to the Washington Island Ferry.
+Wind your way up the peninsula's most famous highway, then take spurs like Garrett Bay Road to stay near the shoreline and under the trees before hitting the looping curves of the famous curvy road near the northern tip of the Door Peninsula

 5. Washington Island

-The sparsely populated island is the perfect place to explore 100 miles of road on your motorcycle.
-You can stop by restaurants, coffee shops, and historic sites after you hop the ferry across Death’s Door.
+Explore 100 miles of road on this sparsely populated island.
+Stop by restaurants, coffee shops, and historic sites after you hop the ferry across Death’s Door.
 Don't worry—the ferry is motorcycle and large-gear friendly.